 The Board has found nation-wide bargaining units to be appropriate in some cases, such as in the railway and airline industries and at Canada Post, and regional bargaining units in other cases, such as in the trucking industry.
 Geographical bargaining units comprised of employees of more than one employer have been found appropriate in the longshoring industry.
 Individual, site-specific bargaining units, such as a mine, a radio station or a branch of a chartered bank, have also been determined appropriate.

-In some industries, craft or occupational-based bargaining units have been found to be appropropriate.
-Examples are pilots, flight attendants, ships' officers, and construction industry trades, such as carpenters and pipe fitters.
+In some industries, craft- or occupational-based bargaining units have been found to be appropriate.
+Examples are pilots, flight attendants, ships’ officers, and construction industry trades, such as carpenters and pipe fitters.

 The Board has also found bargaining units comprised of supervisors, professional employees and private constables to be appropriate.

-While the Board generally favours broad-based all-employee bargaining units, it must respect the intention of Parliament, as expressed in the Preamble to the Code, to encourage free collective bargaining and facilitate the acquisition of bargaining rights by employees.
+That said, while the Board generally favours broad-based all-employee bargaining units, it must respect the intention of Parliament, as expressed in the preamble to the Code, to encourage free collective bargaining and facilitate the acquisition of bargaining rights by employees.

 In addition to the general considerations discussed above, some more specific factors pertaining to the issues of “who is an employee” enter into the Board’s thinking in determining bargaining units.